 Bivariate correlations were first conducted to determine the relationships between the scales.
 An alpha value of 0.05 was used for all statistical analyses.
-Finally, mediations were conducted to determine whether the correlation between ASD, the predictor, and fibromyalgia (total and separate measures), the outcome, were mediated by hypermobility.
-Sobel's test [57] was used to determine whether this mediation was significant.
+Mediations were conducted using Baron and Kenny's method ^[57] to determine whether the correlations between ASD and fibromyalgia (total and separate measures), were mediated by hypermobility.